-- A childcare provider cannot continue to claim CCG once they lose their CIW registration and must notify the third party immediately in the event of the suspension or termination of their CIW registration. - A childcare provider cannot register with CIW for online education or tuition services as a childcare provider must look after children in person.
+- A childcare provider cannot continue to claim CCG once they lose their CIW registration and must notify SFW immediately in the event of the suspension or termination of their CIW registration. - A childcare provider cannot register with CIW for online education or tuition services as a childcare provider must look after children in person.